p4mars/drone_light_show/README.md

 ## ROS2 Workspace

 1. Open a new terminal
 2. Create the src directory in the ROS2 workspace repo (created by the dev environment).
 Clone the example and PX4 message directory in this directory.
 This will provide the ROS 2 message definitions for the PX4 Autopilot project.
-Building this package generates all the required interfaces to interface ROS 2 nodes with the PX4 internals.More information can be found [here](https://docs.px4.io/main/en/middleware/uxrce_dds.html#supported-uorb-messages).
+Building this package generates all the required interfaces to interface ROS 2 nodes with the PX4 internals.
+More information can be found [here](https://docs.px4.io/main/en/middleware/uxrce_dds.html#supported-uorb-messages).
+Please keep in mind that this download may take 20-30 minutes.
 ```
   cd ros2_ws
   mkdir src